Version: 2022.3

 Console

-For specific system requirements of the Unity Editor, refer to the Unity downloads page to refer to the version of Unity you are using.
+For specific system requirements of the Unity Editor, refer to the version of Unity you’re using on the Unity downloads page.

 Desktop